RedvsGreen-org/Docs/docs/source/gettingstarted.rst

        vi /etc/php.ini

 When the file is open type "/timezone" to search for it.
 Change the line to reflect your needs.
-Example
+Example:

 .. code-block:: rst